-Salutations like “Hey folks,” “Yo man,” or “Hey bro” are a big no-no in professional emails even if the recipient seems to be very friendly.
-It is better to use “Hi” or “Hello” with a name.
+Salutations like “Hey folks,” “Yo man,” or “Hey bro” are a big no-no in professional emails, even if the recipient seems to be very friendly.
+Instead, using “Hi” or “Hello” with a name is better.
 For example, “Hi Carrie.”
-Also, when addressing a larger group, you can use common email etiquette greetings such as “Dear all,” or “Hi team.”
-Or if you are going to contact two recipients, you can use two names.
+Also, when addressing a larger group, you can use common email etiquette greetings such as “Dear all” or “Hi team.”
+Or, if you are going to contact two recipients, you can use two names.
 For instance, “Hello Luke and John.”

 Avoid humor, jargon, slang, or shortcuts

-The tone you think you are using in your emails may not be what the recipient perceives.
+The tone you think you use in your emails may not be what the recipient perceives.
 Choose your words carefully.

 Don’t forward every email

 Always think twice before forwarding.
 Some emails aren’t intended to be forwarded (private or sensitive information).